mkbabb/parse-that/docs/tranches/B/research/NOVELTY-FIRST-MECHANISM-ATLAS-2026-08-01.md

 ## Pass N1 disposition

 The atlas covers 14 named axes/routes.
-Disposition count is 1 leading `KEEP`, 2 unresolved born-RED `HOLD`, 1 fatal-only `HOLD`, 1 `SPLIT/PRUNE`, and 9
+Disposition count is 1 prior-art-aware integration experiment,
+2 unresolved born-RED `HOLD`, 1 fatal-only `HOLD`, 1 `SPLIT/PRUNE`, and 9
 `FOLD/MOVE/PRUNE` cross-cutting or alias routes.
-The small early portfolio is N-IETM first; N-DNF and N-WRR may remain only until their explicit S/C/V/E non-isomorphism gates resolve.
+The small early portfolio is N-IETM first as a local equivalence/integration test; N-DNF and N-WRR may remain only until their explicit S/C/V/E non-isomorphism gates resolve.
 N-GLL is a deliberately bounded counterexample, not a fourth favored design.